-- -g Add debugging information while compiling and linking.
-This option is required in order to be able to debug the program with ocamldebug (see chapter 20), and to produce stack backtraces when the program terminates on an uncaught exception (see section 15.2). - -i Cause the compiler to print all defined names (with their inferred types or their definitions) when compiling an implementation (.ml file).
+-g Add debugging information while compiling and linking.
+This option is required in order to be able to debug the program with ocamldebug (see chapter 20), and to produce stack backtraces when the program terminates on an uncaught exception (see section 15.2).

+-no-g

+Do not record debugging information (default).

+-i Cause the compiler to print all defined names (with their inferred types or their definitions) when compiling an implementation (.ml file).
 No compiled files (.cmo and .cmi files) are produced.
 This can be useful to check the types inferred by the compiler.
 Also, since the output follows the syntax of interfaces, it can help in writing an explicit interface (.mli file) for a file: just redirect the standard output of the compiler to a .mli file, and edit that file to remove all declarations of unexported names.